Romy London

 • First, make the marinade by mixing together the dark soy sauce, hoisin sauce, Chinese five-spice powder, and black pepper in a bowl.

-• Next, place the tofu block in a container that is of the same size.
-Pour the marinade over the tofu block and marinate it for 2 hours.
-After 2 hours, remove the block and store the remaining marinade for later.
+• Place the tofu block in a container and pour the marinade over the tofu block and marinate it for 2 hours.
+Remove the block and store the remaining marinade for later.
 Slice the tofu block into 2 large slices.

-• To create the fat layer, combine rice flour, tapioca starch, coconut milk, water and salt in a pan on low heat.
+• For the fat layer, combine rice flour, tapioca starch, coconut milk, water and salt in a pan on low heat.
 Stir the mixture constantly until it becomes a thick white paste, then remove from the heat.

 • Spread half of the fat on top of one tofu slice.
 Then, top with the second tofu slice and evenly spread the rest of the fat on top.